Non-Fermi liquid behavior and quantum criticality in cubic heavy fermion systems with non-Kramers multipolar local moments: Conclusions

 \section{Conclusions}

-Inspired by experiments on \ce{Pr(Ti,V)2Al20} \cite{Yamane2018b, Yanagisawa2019b, Yanagisawa2019c}, we have studied the multipolar Bose-Fermi Kondo model in this setting of a non-Kramers doublet carrying quadrupolar and octupolar moments coupled to $p$-orbital electrons in the presence of a tetrahedral crystal field.
+Inspired by experiments on \ce{Pr(Ti,V)2Al20}, we have studied an appropriate multipolar Bose-Fermi Kondo model, where the non-Kramers local moments carrying quadrupolar and octupolar moments are coupled to $p$-orbital electrons.
 By using an RG analysis on our model, we find not only two non-Fermi liquid phases and a quadrupolar ordered phase, but also two quantum critical points between the non-Fermi liquid phases and quadrupolar ordered phase.
 To distinguish between each of these non-Fermi liquid phases and quantum critical points, we compute the multipolar susceptibility exponents at zero temperature and show that the octupolar susceptibility exponent is different at second order in $\epsilon$ at all of these fixed points.
 Furthermore, we obtain the temperature scaling behavior of the multipolar susceptibility, and explain how the quadrupolar and octupolar susceptibilities are related to the elastic constants $(C_{11}-C_{12})$ and $C_{44}$, respectively.
-We propose that measurement of the temperature dependence of the elastic constants $(C_{11}-C_{12})$ and $C_{44}$ using through an ultrasonic measurement in the presence of a magnetic field can be used to distinguish the non-Fermi liquid phases and quantum critical points experimentally.
+We propose that measurement of the temperature dependence of the elastic constants $(C_{11}-C_{12})$ and $C_{44}$ using an ultrasonic measurement in the presence of a magnetic field can be used to distinguish the non-Fermi liquid phases and quantum critical points experimentally.
+Our results may be experimentally relevant for \ce{Pr2(Ti,V)2Al2} in the high-pressure regime at low temperature.

 Possible directions for future work could include applying the work to a variety of other heavy fermion systems.
-For example, several Yb and Ce compounds exhibit local moments with very high degeneracies, which enables the formation of a large number of multipolar moments \cite{Rosenberg2019c, Martelli2019, Tsuruta2000, Nakamura2019, Falkowski2014}.
+For example, several Yb and Ce compounds exhibit local moments with very high degeneracies, which enables the formation of a large number of multipolar moments \cite{Rosenberg2019c, Martelli2019, Tsuruta2000, Nakamura2019, Falkowski2014, Schultz2021c, Liu2021, Shiina1998, Shiina1997}.
 Another direction could be to verify our results from the (extended) dynamical mean field theory perspective.
-One subtlety is that the $\epsilon_Q,\epsilon_O$ parameters in the bosonic bath density of states should be determined self-consistently.
-We did not address this detail in our work, but in a full dynamical mean field treatment, this would be taken into account explicitly.
-Furthermore, in the extended scheme we may even be able to predict ordering wave vectors \cite{Smith2000}.
+One subtlety is that the $\epsilon_Q,\epsilon_O$ parameters in the bosonic bath density of states should be determined self-consistently, which may be possible in a full dynamical mean field treatment \cite{Smith2000}.